-Table Table A-1: Housing Programs Review and Accomplishments (Jan.
-2013-June 2020) Program Description Status Dept. Responsible Progress and Effectiveness in Meeting Objectives Appropriateness 3.15 Alternative Housing Continue to implement its Second Dwelling Unit Ordinance (Section 21.10.015 of the Carlsbad Municipal Code) and will continue to support alternative types of housing, such as hotels and managed living units to accommodate extremely-low income households Ο P, HNS The city continues to implement the Second Dwelling Unit Ordinance and consider alternative types of housing.
+Table A-1: Housing Table A-1: Housing Programs Review and Accomplishments (Jan.
+2013-June 2020) (Jan.
+201 13-June 2020) Program Description Status Dept. Responsible Progress and Effectiveness in Meeting Objectives Appropriateness 3.15 Alternative Ausing Continue to implement its Second Dwelling Unit Ordinance (Section 21.10.015 of the Carlsbad Municipal Code) and will continue to support alternative types of housing, such as hotels and managed living units to accommodate extremely-low income households 0 SNH C The city continues to implement the Second Dwelling Unit Ordinance and consider alternative types of housing.
 During the planning period, building permits were issued for 182 accessory dwelling units.
 In September 2017, the city amended its zoning regulations for accessory dwelling units (ADU) to address changes in state law made by AB 2299 and SB 1069.
 The amendment was approved by the California Coastal Commission with suggested modifications in December 2017, which the city council adopted in Jan.
 2018.
 The suggested modifications included amendments that made the city compliant with AB 494 and SB 229 (accessory dwelling unit "clean-up" bills).
 In September 2020, the City Council approved zoning code amendments to address changes in state laws pertaining to accessory dwelling units that were signed into law in 2019 and became effective January 1, 2020 (SB 13, AB 68, AB 881, AB 670, AB 587 and AB 671).
 A one-year seniors home share matching program was launched in 2019.
 Seven residents were matched to a home provider during the year.
-No proposals for managed living units were received during the planning period.
-The city will continue to facilitate development of second dwelling units, and will continue to evaluate opportunities for alternative housing, and make information available to interested developers.
+No proposals for managed living units were received during the planning were received during the planning The city will continue to facilitate development of second dwelling units, and will continue to evaluate opportunities for alternative housing, and make information available to interested developers.

-Table Table A-1: Housing Programs Review and Accomplishments (Jan.
-2013-June 2020) Program Description Status Dept. Responsible Progress and Effectiveness in Meeting Objectives Appropriateness 3.16 Military and Student Referrals Assure that information on the availability of assisted or below-market housing is provided to all lower-income and special needs groups.
+Status Dept. bility of provided s groups.
+Consible novided NNS rices O f the f the Table A-1: Housing Table A-1: Housing Programs Review and Accomplishments (Jan.
+2013-June 2020) (Jan.
+20 13-June 2020) Assure that information on the availability of assisted or below-market housing is provided to all lower-income and special needs groups.Assure that information to all lower-income and special needs groups.Military and Student ReferralsThe Housing and Neighborhood Services Division will provide information to local Progr am Description Status Dept. Responsible Progress and Effectiveness in Meeting Objectives Appropriateness ary and Jent errals Assure that information on the availability of assisted or below-market housing is provided to all lower-income and special needs groups.
 The Housing and Neighborhood Services Division will provide information to local military and student housing offices of the availability of low-income housing in Carlsbad.
-0 HNS The city provides information on assisted and below market housing to individuals and groups needing that information through pamphlets, the city's website, and distribution of info at community events and workshops.
+0 SNH The city provides information on assisted and below market housing to individuals and groups needing that information through pamphlets, the city's website, and distribution of info at community events and workshops.
 The city will continue to reach out to students and members of the military to provide housing opportunities in the city.